codecaffeine/codecaffeine.github.io/source/resume/index.markdown

 I am the lead developer of LayerVault for Mac, which designers use to remotely sync and collaborate on design assets.
 Notable contributions include:

-- Working closely with the server engineers to develop a modern API for remotely syncing files between computers and a centralized server.
 - Implementing sync engine to handle multiple files uploading and updating concurrently to keep the files up-to-date while minimizing resource usage.
+- Working closely with the Rails website engineers to develop a modern API for remotely syncing files between computers and a centralized server.
-- Efficiently tracking file changes and updating only changed data, rather than the whole file.
+- Efficiently tracking file changes and updating only changed data, rather than the whole file to minimize bandwidth usage and storage space.
-- Extracting specific art assets from design files so collaborators don’t have to deal with design specific file formats.
+- Extracting specific art assets from design files to improve customer workflow.
 - Involvement in support conversations to better understand users’ needs.

 ### Lead iOS Software Developer, [Unbound Medicine][5]
 _(November 2005–July 2013)_

-Working for a Palm and Windows Mobile medical software company, I advocated for development of  the iPhone, for which I became lead developer.
+Working for a Palm and Windows Mobile medical software company, I advocated for releasing our software on the iPhone and became the lead developer.
 Notable contributions include:

-- Ported our publishing platform to iOS and used it to create and distribute 50+ medical apps to the App Store.
+- Ported our publishing platform to iOS and used it to create and distribute [50+ medical apps to the App Store][19].
 - Created a centralized sync service to ensure medical information is always up-to-date.
-- Worked closely with designers on the UI and interaction design, including the design language for both iOS and non-iOS apps.
+- Worked closely with graphic artists on the UI and interaction design, including the design language for both iOS and non-iOS apps.
-- In charge of submitting and updating all 50+ apps to the App Store, while handling various issues related to code signing and the review process.
-- Writing the original mobile optimized version of the company’s web platform which was ready at the original iPhone launch.
+- Wrote the original mobile optimized version of the company’s web platform which was ready at the original iPhone launch.
-- Developing web-based tools for medical editors to review and edit content including rich-text editing.
+- Developed rich-text web-based tools for medical editors to review and edit content
-- Creating tools and processes to convert various publishing formats to a common format utilized by all platforms.

 ### Software Developer, [Rochester Institute of Technology Library][7]
 _(June 2004–May 2005)_

 At RIT’s Educational Technology Center, I led a student-run team of developers to migrate our old media and equipment inventory system to a modern web-based system.
-As the team leader, I was responsible for managing project requirements, setting deadlines, and helping program & testing the system.
+As the team leader I was responsible for managing project requirements, setting deadlines, programing, and testing the system.

 ### Software Development CO-OP, [Boeing Rotorcraft][9]
 _(June 2003–November 2003)_